 Cuts, Scrapes and Bruises

-Here are a few healing tips that use items you probably have on hand in your home.
+Here are a few first aid tips that use items you probably have on hand in your home.

 Banana Peels – For minor cuts and scratches, wash the area and then rub gently with the inside of a banana peel.